wunderbyte/gui-spirits/README.md

 });
 ```

-The spirit is hidden from the outside world, but the Custom Element can expose methods and properties.
+The spirit is hidden from the outside world, but the element can expose methods and properties.
 Note that the component must be document-connected before this interface becomes available.

 ```js